gitbls/pistrong/README.md

     Create a new Certificate Authority using the vpnsankey as specified.
 The VPN SAN key is required and provides an extra level of security for iOS device authentication.

 * `pistrong add fred --device iPhone --mail fred@domain.com --webdir /var/www/html/vpn --weburl http://myhost/vpn --random`
-Add user fred, for the device named iPhone.
+Add user *fred*, for the device named *iPhone*.
 Copy the necessary certs to `webdir`.
-Send fred email with links to the certs using `weburl`.
-The device name is optional and may help be used to help track where a cert is deployed.
-If --device is not specified, `dev` is used.
+Send *fred* email with links to the Certs using `weburl`.
+The device name is optional and may be helpful track where a Cert is targeted.
+If --device is not specified, *`dev`* is used.
 In general, you should have `webdir`, `weburl`, and `random` configured in ~/.pistrongrc rather than specifying them on the command line.

-* `pistrong resend fred-iPhone --mail fred@otherdomain.com` Resend the email with the links to the certs to the specified email address.
+* `pistrong resend fred-iPhone --mail fred@otherdomain.com` Resend the email with the links to the Certs to the specified email address.

 * `pistrong list fred --all [--full]`
-    List all certs for user fred.
+    List all Certs for user *fred*.
 Print the cert contents also if --full specified

 * `pistrong deleteca`
-    Delete the whole CA including all user certs.
-You will be asked "are you sure", since this is irreversible and will require that **all** issued certs be replaced.
+    Delete the whole CA including all user Certs.
+You will be asked to confirm, since this is irreversible and will require that **all** issued Certs be replaced.
 Everything.
-Be really sure!
+Be really sure, especially if you have more than a couple of users.

 * `pistrong makevpncert --altsankey "another.SAN.key[,yet.another.SAN.key]"`
-    Create a new VPN key and cert with additional SAN keys.
+    Create a new VPN Key and Cert with additional SAN keys.

 * `pistrong help`
     Print some online help